 Joost Renes, Peter Schwabe, Lejla Batina, and I developed μKummer: an efficient, open implementation of Diffie–Hellman key exchange and Schnorr signatures for 8- and 32-bit microcontrollers (AVR ATmega and Cortex M0), based on genus 2 curves.
 The project is described in our CHES 2016 paper, and the source code is publicly available from Joost's site.

 μKummer is more or less superseded by qDSA, a Kummer-only signature scheme (similar to EdDSA) developed for microcontrollers that Joost and I designed to use much less stack space.
-The details are in the preprint, and the reference implementation can is available from Joost's site.
+The details are in the preprint of our ASIACRYPT 2017 paper, and the reference implementation is available from Joost's site.

 Craig Costello, Huseyin Hisil, and I developed a fast, open, compact Diffie–Hellman implementation targeting the 128-bit security level on 64-bit Intel platforms.
 The project is detailed in our Eurocrypt 2014 paper, and the source code is publicly available from Huseyin's site.
 Craig has also made the Magma code from this project available.